The Perfect 5-day Itinerary to Tokyo: The Highlights

 After Shimokitazawa, head to Harajuku.
 Harajuku can be extremely crowded, but it is worth walking through once.
 There are many clothing shops and food places.

-It’s definitely a cute neighbourhood, but it’s just too crowded for me!
-Still a must in the 5-day itinerary to Tokyo, even for a quick stroll.
+It’s a cute street, but it’s too crowded for me!

 Evening: Shinjuku